 The instructor or whoever wrote the scenario may include specific goals that the student should accomplish with this Scenario.
 Each goal has a description and the goal will turn from a question mark to a green check when your program achieves that goal.

-The Initial State Panel is where you program the initial conditions of the simulation, e.g. creating particles, setting their initial position, creating graphs to view particular aspects of your simulation, and perhaps defining initial values such as the gravity or mass.
-The code that you write appears on the right of the screen, while each line of code is evaluated and its output appears on the left in blue text.
-You can learn more about what kind of code can be written in this pane by visiting the Language Reference
+The Initial State Panel is where you program the initial conditions of the simulation, e.g. creating circles, rectangles, springs, setting their initial position, and perhaps defining initial values such as the gravity or mass.

 The Initial State Pane